-What is Mosaic?
+What is Mosaics?

-Mosaic is a student-driven initiative under the Office of Multicultural Affairs (OMA) that provides an online resource for communication among multicultural students at Willamette.
+Mosaics is a student-driven initiative under the Office of Multicultural Affairs (OMA) that provides an online resource for communication among multicultural students at Willamette.
 The site is a social media platform that can be utilized for networking, contact between clubs and friends, as well as a virtual forum that facilitates discussion and dialogue around issues of multiculturalism at Willamette.
-The purpose of Mosaic is to build a greater sense of community among Willamette’s multicultural student population by allowing them the opportunity to connect with others as academic peers, fellow club members, and, above all, friends.
+The purpose of Mosaics is to build a greater sense of community among Willamette’s multicultural student population by allowing them the opportunity to connect with others as academic peers, fellow club members, and, above all, friends.

-How was Mosaic started?
+How was Mosaics started?